 - Preheat oven to 350°F and set out a 12-cup Bundt pan, but don’t grease it yet.

-- Fold in the chocolate chips and then grease the Bundt pan well with nonstick spray.1 cup mini semisweet chocolate chips
+- Fold in the chocolate chips, and then grease the bundt pan well with nonstick spray.1 cup mini semisweet chocolate chips

-- Scoop the batter into the greased pan, even out the top with a spatula and tap the pan gently against the counter 2-3 times.
+- Scoop the batter into the greased pan, even out the top with a spatula, and tap the pan gently against the counter 2-3 times.

 - Bake in the oven for 40-50 minutes, or until a fork or knife inserted in the center of the cake comes out with just a couple of crumbs but not smeared.

-- Allow the cake to cool for 10 minutes and then turn out onto a serving plate or cake tray.
+- Allow the cake to cool for 10 minutes and then turn it out onto a serving plate or cake tray.

-- To create the chocolate glaze, whisk together the melted butter and cocoa powder in a medium sized mixing bowl until combined and smooth.3 tablespoons salted butter, ⅓ cup unsweetened cocoa powder
+- To create the chocolate glaze, whisk the melted butter and cocoa powder together in a medium-sized mixing bowl until combined and smooth.3 tablespoons salted butter, ⅓ cup unsweetened cocoa powder

 - Pour the glaze evenly over the top of the cake and allow it to slowly slide down the sides.
+Let cool completely before cutting and serving.

 Notes